uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 For all quarterly updates including self-employment, FHL property business and non-FHL property business:

 * software will have to resubmit the new summary totals for the specific update period, the dates of the update period have to match exactly
-* when a business resubmits an update period, the software will have to use the trigger calculation API and follow the same process as the submitting an update period process
+* when a business resubmits an update period, the software will have to use the trigger calculation endpoint and follow the same process as the submitting an update period process
 Note: any changes that are made before the customer has crystallised is not a formal amendment For all changes to annual summary updates including Self-employment, FHL property business and non-FHL property business:
 * software will have to resubmit any changes to the summary totals for income source.
 The nature of this obligation means there is no need to create separate update periods